-Healthcare providers that don’t accept Medicare’s standard rates as full payment are allowed to add up to an additional 15% to your bill.
+Healthcare providers that don’t accept Medicare’s standard rates as full payment can add up to 15% to your bill.
 This additional amount is a Part B excess charge.

-In this article, we’ll explain what Part B excess charges are, how much they may cost you, and how you can avoid them.
+This article will explain what Part B excess charges are, how much they may cost, and how to avoid them.

-- The Medicare A person who has health care insurance through the Medicare or Medicaid programs. is directly responsible for paying all excess charges to medical providers.
+- The Medicare beneficiary is directly responsible for paying all excess charges to medical providers.

 - Medicare excess charges can apply to any healthcare service or supply covered under Part B, not just to doctor visits.
-For example, Durable medical equipment (DME) is equipment that is designed to last and can be used repeatedly.
-It is suitable for home use and includes wheelchairs, oxygen equipment, and hospital beds.
-(DME) can have an excess charge.
+For example, durable medical equipment (DME) can charge excess.

 What is Medicare Assignment?